 As to why he was here and why he revealed himself.

 “What made you want to talk to me?”
 I asked.
 “What makes me so special?”

 “Nothing,” he responded, and I couldn’t help but laugh at this bluntness.

 Time flew by without me noticing.
 More tea was poured and we were coming to the end of our conversation.
 It was time for him to leave.
 Before he left, he decides to impart the secrets of death as he sees and understands it, a “parting gift,” he called it.
-He explained the horrors and wonders of death with such eloquence and with such weight, that it is hard for me to fully grasp and have failed many times afterwards to regurgitate.
+He explained the horrors and wonders of death with such eloquence and with such weight, that it is hard for me to fully grasp and have failed many times afterward to regurgitate.
 While trying to take in the weight of that knowledge, I then asked R the meaning of life.

 “How should I know?
 I’m dead.”
 He chuckled.
 “You’re alive, shouldn’t you know?”

 “No, I doubt anyone does,” I responded,” let alone me.”

 The old man seemed to ponder for a moment, then smiled and said.